Kong/docs.konghq.com/app/enterprise/1.5.x/introduction/index.md

 Kong Enterprise features are described in this section, including add-ons and plugins that extend and enhance the functionality of the Kong Enterprise platform.

-### Kong Gateway
+### Kong Community Gateway

-Kong Gateway is a lightweight, fast, and flexible cloud-native API gateway.
+Kong Community Gateway is a lightweight, fast, and flexible cloud-native API gateway.
 It’s easy to download, install, and configure to get up and running once you know the basics.
-Kong runs in front of any RESTful API and is extended through add-ons and plugins which provide extra functionality beyond the core platform.
+Kong Community Gateway runs in front of any RESTful API and is extended through add-ons and plugins which provide extra functionality beyond the core platform.

 ### Kong Admin API